Ted Lasso 2×05 “Rainbow” Spoilers Ahead

 Because of all the classic references, it’s impossible not to believe that this quote is something we are meant to carry throughout the series’ run.
 A majority of us look to Ted Lasso as the TV savior.
 It came to us at a time where we needed it most and in the process, it healed our hearts almost effortlessly.

 Ted Lasso isn’t inadvertently kind or good or wholesome as a show.
 It didn’t gain its reputation by one or two people seeing something that wasn’t there.
-This series meant to be a beacon of hope amidst dark times, but this tells us to be aware of the fact that Ted Lasso also intends to continue touching the darker parts of life.
+This series is meant to be a beacon of hope amidst dark times, but this tells us to be aware of the fact that Ted Lasso also intends to continue touching on the darker parts of life.
 (Which this season is likely going to be the importance of caring for our mental health.)

 It’s as though it’s setting us up to understand that even if things don’t work out as we want them to, the series intends to make sure that it doesn’t subvert expectations or leave us in the dark forest.
 We’re going to get out of it.

-Thus, while the rainbow won’t last all day or all throughout this season, the promise that everything will work out no matter how dark or rainy it gets is the showcase of superb, meticulous writing that not only cares about its characters, but it cares about the story that spreads a hopeful message.
+Thus, while the rainbow won’t last all day or throughout this season, the promise that everything will work out no matter how dark or rainy it gets is the showcase of superb, meticulous writing that not only cares about its characters but it cares about the story that spreads a hopeful message.

 This is why Ted Lasso is special.
 This is why romantic comedies are special.
 The happy ending doesn’t disqualify or dim the fire of the darkness by spreading false hope, but it authenticates the fact that darkness isn’t meant to be a lasting feeling.
 We could marinate it for a while, but at some point, we’ve got to pick ourselves up and make the conscious choice to do something about finding a way out of the forest.
 It reveals the strength that human beings are bestowed with and the actuality that rainbows are a sign of endurance.